Integration

 Bypass Detection

-When an action reaches a downstream system without passing through Authority — via a misconfigured path, a direct connection, or an ungoverned runtime — no evidence record is produced.
-The decision ledger has no entry.
-The hash chain has no link.
+When an action reaches a downstream system without passing through Authority — via a misconfigured path, a direct connection, or an ungoverned runtime — no decision record is produced.
+The decision ledger has no entry and the hash chain has no link.
 This absence is the signal: a state change without a corresponding governance decision is a detectable governance failure.
-Observatory monitors the decision ledger for exactly this — gaps, missing records, and sequence discontinuities.
+Observatory monitors the decision ledger for exactly this: gaps, missing records, and sequence discontinuities.

 From Enforcement to Assurance